Home » Blogs » Kanha vs Bandhavgarh National Park: Full Comparison

 When planning a tiger safari in India, there are two prominent names that always take preference.
 Those are Kanha Tiger Reserve, also known as Kanha National Park, and the Bandhavgarh National Park.
 Both the Tiger Reserves are located in the state of Madhya Pradesh, India, and offer exceptional tiger sighting experiences.
 I have been to both of them in the past, and the experience of Jeep Tiger Safari was truly an adventure one should look out for on their bucket list while exploring wildlife in India.
 However, both of them cater to different types of wildlife traveller profiles and priorities.

+So, which one should you visit while on your next trip across India?
 Well, I have curated this blog as a comprehensive comparison to give you an idea about each of the two Tiger Reserves: Kanha and Bandhavgarh, so that you can make an informed choice with one of the most experienced wildlife travel planners of India.
+Whether you are passionate about spotting tigers, tiger photography, are new to tiger exploration in the wild, or seeking a memorable tiger safari experience across Madhya Pradesh in India, this blog will help you make the right decision in every major aspect.

 Why is Kanha Tiger Reserve Famous in India?